AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-knowledge-base.md

 >[!NOTE]
 >
 >You can use Adobe Experience Manager Knowledge Base preset if your administrator has configured it.
-For more details, view [Article-based publishing from the Web Editor](../install-guide/configure-article-based-publishing.md) section in the Installation and Configuration Guide.
+For more details, view [Article-based publishing from the Map console](../install-guide/configure-article-based-publishing.md) section in the Installation and Configuration Guide.

 | Adobe Experience Manager options | Description |
 | --- | --- |